louieaveline/MinecraftServerBot/README.md

 ### `/setlanguage`
 Allows the user to set the language that the bot should use with them.

-## Server commands
+## Server Commands

 ### `/announce`
 Sends an announcement to the server, with support for images/videos and embed format.

-## Administrator commands
+## Administrator Commands

 ### `/marktask`
 Marks the status of a task as completed or not completed for the user.

 ### `/admintask`
-Allows the administrator to mark the status of tasks for a specific user.
+Allows marking the status of tasks for a specific user.

 ### `/userinfo`
-Displays detailed information about a user, including nickname, date of joining the server and messages sent.
+Displays detailed information about a user, including nickname, date of joining the server, and messages sent.

 ### `/adminreport`
 Displays a status report on all users' tasks for administrators.